magomimmo/modern-cljs/doc/tutorial-14.md

 > NOTE 5: This is the first time we see the `:refer-clojure` section
 > in a namespace declaration.
 Its objective is to prevent namespace
 > conflicts.
 In our scenario, by using the `:exclude` keyword, we
-> prevent the CLJS `read-string` function to conflict with the
+> prevent the CLJS `read-string` function from conflicting with the
 > corresponding CLJ `read-string` function.

 We now have three portable functions to parse a generic number, an